Melania Trump Says ‘Opportunist’ Media Is The Hardest Thing To Deal With As FLOTUS

-Melania Trump has had her fair share of issues since becoming the First Lady of the United States, but there’s one part of the job that she finds particularly difficult.
+Melania Trump has had her fair share of issues since becoming the first lady of the United States, but there’s one part of the job that she finds particularly difficult.

 The first lady sat down for a one-on-one with Fox News’ Sean Hannity on Wednesday, December 12, where CNN reported she opened up about the hardest part of being in her position.